Alexcat84/GemStoneNFTManager-PC/README.md

 # GemSpots - Premium Crystal Planters with NFT

-A comprehensive system for managing premium crystal planters with NFT integration, QR code generation, and blockchain verification.
+A modern web application for managing and showcasing premium crystal planters with NFT integration.

-## 🌟 Overview
+## 🌟 Features

+- **Premium Crystal Planters**: Handcrafted planters with authentic crystals
-GemSpots is a complete ecosystem for creating, managing, and showcasing premium crystal planters.
-Each planter comes with a unique NFT certificate and QR code for authenticity verification.
+- **NFT Integration**: Each planter comes with a unique NFT certificate
+- **QR Code System**: Smart QR codes for verification and ownership
+- **Blockchain Technology**: Immutable records and public verification
+- **Admin Panel**: Complete management system for products and QR codes
+- **Responsive Design**: Beautiful, modern interface for all devices

 ## 🏗️ Project Structure